-So you are looking at having a photo booth at your wedding.
-You are looking at all the various options and many booth operators look the same.
-That being said, there are some subtleties that can make a big difference.
+So you are looking at having a photo booth at your wedding and exploring all the options.
+Many booth operators start to look the same.
+That said, there are some subtleties with photo booths that can make a big difference.
 These difference can make an amazing photo booth experience or a not so great one.
 I am not going to talk about the different types of photo booths as that was covered already here.
 Today we look at these subtle differences and show you what to look for in photo booths.

 What To Look For In Photo Booths